 - Black cohosh.
 Black cohosh has been popular among many women with menopausal symptoms.
 But there's little evidence that black cohosh is effective, and the supplement can be harmful to the liver.

 - Yoga.
-Some studies show that yoga — a combination of controlled breathing, posing and meditation — and tai chi and qi gong — a series of slow movements and meditation — may be effective in decreasing the number of hot flashes in perimenopausal women.
-It's best to take a class to learn how to perform postures and the proper breathing techniques.
+Some studies show that yoga may be effective in decreasing the number of hot flashes in perimenopausal women.
+Tai chi and qi gong, which are a series of slow movements and meditation, may produce similar results.
+It's best to take a class to learn how to perform postures and proper breathing techniques.